 Taxation is a complex topic.
 When cryptocurrency comes into the picture, it becomes more complex.
 And when crypto margin taxes are added, it becomes impossible sometimes even for tax professionals to handle.

-However, we can’t ignore margin trading as crypto investors because of the benefits it provides.
-Which is why it’s good for every crypto trader and investor to know the ins and outs of how crypto margin taxes work.
+However, as a crypto trader, we can’t ignore margin trading because of the benefits it provides.
+This is why it’s good for every crypto trader and investor to know the ins and outs of how crypto margin taxes work.